Musings from a high school Teacher

 I am so very lucky that I have a colleague who is adventurous enough to take me and my crazy flipping ideas on.
-Robyn you are one in a million!
+Robyn, you are one in a million!
 The two of us have embarked on a team teaching odyssey.
-We are flipping our classes and teaching a film unit to three separate classes ranging from grade 9-12.
-We have taken the explore, flip, explain theory and applied to a software driven course, and mashed with a very interactive high energy drama course.
+We are flipping our classes and teaching a film unit to three separate classes, ranging from grade 9-12.
+We have taken the explore, flip, explain theory and applied it to a software driven course, and enmeshed it with a very interactive high energy drama course.

 So far so good!
-I am currently editing my very unprofessional hand held documentary style recording of the first two days.
+I am currently editing my very unprofessional handheld documentary style recording of the first two days.
 I have since noticed that it looks like I do nothing as we only have video taken by me of Robyn.
 Oops!
-Fortunately you can see my flipped pieces on this website under the Media arts tab.
+Fortunately, you can see my flipped pieces on this website under the Media arts tab.
 I just have to say I have a whole new respect for the brilliance that is Robyn Sheppard.
-We have what should be a college professor of film teaching high school drama, how can it get any better?
+We have what should be a college professor of film teaching high school drama.
+How can it get any better?

-The students have been a little shell shocked by the change of pace from a traditional learning environment.
+The students have been a little shellshocked by the change of pace from a traditional learning environment.
 While reviewing the dailies, however, you can see that they are enjoying themselves and definitely learning.
 I think this is what it means to explore, then flip, and explain.
 I see how taking the procedure of film can be flipped.
 I am still working on how to make the procedure of editing more in line with our goal.
-The work continues.....
+The work continues...

 I have ultimately been forcing myself to go through this process by learning flipping and inquiry in a flipped classroom kind of way.
-Inquiry is coming more slowly as I struggle with the chicken and egg that is teaching a software based course.
+Inquiry is coming more slowly, as I struggle with the chicken and egg that is teaching a software based course.
 In order to have effective play and exploration, you need to have some knowledge of the programs.
-Its incredibly intimidating to open a program and see this
+It's incredibly intimidating to open a program and see this:

-Striving to explore flip explain in order to engage!
+Striving to explore flip: explain in order to engage!